the-bax/new-jac-city/README.md

 # New Jac City

 This is the Next.js CMS app for [the-jac.co.nz](https://the-jac.co.nz/), coming soon.

+**PLEASE READ AND HEED THE [STYLE GUIDE](/guide/readme.md) BEFORE SUBMITTING A PR.**

 ## Set up

 You should have the latest version of Node.js installed [currently 15.10.0_1].
 We'll run on the _edge_.
 If you're on a Mac, install [Homebrew](https://brew.sh/) and run `brew upgrade` daily to keep your libraries up to date.

 You'll need `git` and `node` installed, whether with `brew` or some other package manager.

 This app uses [pnpm](https://pnpm.js.org/).
 Do not use `npm` or `yarn`.